 JVET-O0081

 In this test, chroma transform skip (TS) is introduced and evaluated.
 The motivation is to unify TS and MTS signaling between luma and chroma by relocating transform_skip_flag and mts_idx into residual_coding part.
-One context model is added for chroma transform skip.
+One context model is added for chroma TS.
 No context model and no binarization are changed for the mts_idx.

-Residual coding semantics
+In addition, TS residual coding is also applied when chroma TS is used.
+According to the meeting note (JVET-O_Notes_dB sec 5.8 CE:8 Screen content coding tools), there is a concern on the maximum number of context coded bins in the TS residual coding.
+Therefore, the maximum number of context-coded bins in TS residual coding is limited to the same maximum number of non-TS residual coding (1.75 per coefficient).

+Semantics